 How to Apply

-The Pet Food Bank is currently offered two times a week through a drive-through system located in our back parking lot, near the entrance to our Admissions Center.
-Pick-up days and times are Sundays and Fridays, from 10 am to 1 pm on each day.
+The Pet Food Bank is currently offered three times a week through a drive-through system located in our back parking lot, near the entrance to our Admissions Center.
+Pick-up days and times are Sundays, Tuesdays and Fridays, from 10 am to 1 pm on each day.

 Required materials during pickup: